Learn more about PRISM

 Read our publication

-5-day viability assay
+5-Day viability assay

-Combination screening requires careful selection of drug doses which can be especially difficult in a pooled context.
-Therefore, it is only recommended to use this assay for test agents with previous validation and/or known dosing.
+We offer DMSO-based combination screening in PRISM.
+Combination screening in PRISM requires careful selection of drug doses which can be especially difficult in a pooled context.
+Therefore, it is only recommended to use this assay for test agents that have been screened in PRISM before as single agents.
 When selecting an anchor dose our recommendation is to select a dose that does not broadly affect cell viability but gives a reproducible phenotypic effect in a specific cell line or set of cell lines.
+All combination screens are run in the following format with DMSO-based test agents:

 • Drug A at dose (7 pt. dose with 3-fold dilutions) alone